 My mum used to simply call them Košíčky (Baskets) and that’s how these dainty cakes are recorded in my old hand-written recipe book.
 Mum always made them for Christmas, because she knew they would be winners and none of us would make excuses to avoid helping.
-It was quite a lot of work, granted, but there was also a fair chance to get a sneak lick of the cream or the chocolate icing when Mum wasn’t looking.
+It was quite a lot of work, but there was always a chance to get a sneak lick of the cream or the chocolate icing when mum wasn’t looking.

 I can’t remember when was the last time I baked Košíčky, but it seems long enough to dust this old classic off and give it a new twist.
 The good thing about Christmas Baskets is that you can bake the pastry well in advance, and do the cream and icing a couple of days before Christmas.
 And that’s what I did.

 In the recipe below I only reduced the amount of sugar for the pastry, but changed the ingredients for the cream/filling.
 If you want to give it a go, make sure you have enough cake moulds.
 As you can see in the photos below, I used a pack of fluted tartlet pans (60 mm diameter).